-The spectacular mountains, mesas, and canyons of Mesa Verde Country have been home to Native American communities for several thousands of years.
-The earliest inhabitants of the area were nomadic peoples who lived in the area from at least 10,000 B.C., sustaining themselves by hunting game and gathering food plants.
-The Ancestral Puebloans (formerly referred to as the Anasazi) occupied the area from approximately A.D.
+The spectacular mountains, mesas, and canyons of Mesa Verde Country and the Four Corners region have been home to Native American communities for several thousands of years.
+The earliest inhabitants of the area were nomadic peoples who lived in the area from at least 10,000 B.C., sustaining themselves by hunting game and gathering edible plants.
+The Ancestral Puebloans (formerly referred to as the Anasazi) occupied the Four Corners from approximately A.D.
 1 to A.D.
 1300 and left remarkable remnants of their civilization throughout the region.
 Whispers of this civilization still echo throughout this ancient land, where cliff dwellings and petroglyphs stand the test of time.